Bio-Prime/documentation/docs/index.md

 ![password1](./password1.png)

-If the password has been forgotten, the Administrator has to delete the user and add them via e-mail.
+If the password has been forgotten, the Administrator has to delete the user and add them again via e-mail.

 ## Access to Primer Data Library